am1tyadav/ONNX-Inference-C/README.md

-# ONNX Inference C
+# ONNX Inference In C

-Using ONNX runtime to run inference on a ONNX mdoel in C.
+Using ONNX runtime to run inference on an ONNX mdoel in C.

 ![ONNX in C](./assets/onnx_in_c.gif)